 You may have noticed that your toddler's growth has slowed a bit since the first

-grow at a much slower rate.
+grow at a much slower rate than babies do.

 While it might look as if little has changed on the outside, your toddler is making

 development, learning, balance, and coordination.

 Doctors use milestones to tell if a toddler is developing as expected.
 There's

 a wide range of what's considered normal, so some children may gain skills earlier

 or later than others.
 Toddlers who were born prematurely

 may reach milestones later.
 Always talk with your doctor about your child's progress.